 He likes songs about Faith.

-Robby and Peter are my child alters.
+Robby and Peter are children.

-Peter only listen to Classical music.
+Peter only listens to Classical music.

-Peter knows that the body is an adult.
+Peter knows the body is an adult.

-Robby doesn’t know.
+Robby doesn’t know this.

 Much of what I know about my alternates I’ve learned from reading chat logs and looking at the pictures they make of themselves.